Arceveti/SM64-v2/README.md

 - Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *
 - Configurable terminal velocity for gravity (Arceveti) *
 - Z Offset for billboards, used for the star glow effect (Arceveti)
-- Defines for specific cos() values used through out the game, specifically for checking the Y normal of surfaces
+- Defines for specific cos() values used through out the game, specifically for checking the Y normal of surfaces (Arceveti)
 - Vertical quicksand support (Wiseguy) *
-- Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] *
+- Include the English characters that were missing from US segment2 `J, Q, V, X, Z, ¨, !, !!, ?, &, %, ., and the beta key` [MAKE SURE TO ALSO BUILD FROM JP/SH AND EU TO OBTAIN THE ASSETS] (Arceveti)*
-- Extra segment2 characters/glyphs: Red Coin, Blue Coin, Silver Coin, Minus Symbol (Arceveti) *
+- Extra segment2 characters/glyphs: `Red Coin, Blue Coin, Silver Coin, Minus Symbol` (Arceveti) *

 **HUD/Gameplay QoL:**
 - Slightly modified version of Reonu Cam 3 (Reonu, Arceveti) *